A BRIEF HISTORY OF MEXICO

 By Tim Lambert

-THE AZTEC EMPIRE
+THE AZTEC EMPIRE IN MEXICO

 The ancestors of the Aztecs settled on a marshy island in Lake Texcoco in either 1325 or 1345.
 According to legend the Aztecs settled at a place where they saw an eagle perched on a cactus with a snake in its mouth.
 They took this as a sign from their god that they should settle there.
 The Aztecs called the place Tenochtitlan, which means place of the cactus.
 At first they were an unimportant people but in the 15th century the Aztecs gradually built up a large empire.